Glashedy

 The sea around the island is potentially very dangerous for shipping and unsafe for anchorage.
-Rocks and breakers extend up to a 1,000 meters from all sides of the Island.
+Rocks and breakers extend up to 1,000 metres from all sides of the Island.
 The waters are relatively shallow at between 4 and 5 fathoms.
 The shoals to the north of the island are particularly treacherous, lying at a depth of just 3 fathoms.
 Glashedy Sound is the channel between the island and the shore.
 It is also shallow.
 The island contains a number of caves.
 The island principally comprises quartzite.

 Etymology

 Its former name until the early 17th century was Seale Island.
 The English translation of the name is the Island of the Green Cloak derived from the layer of grass present on the top.
 The island is sometimes called Glashedy Rock.